CheerfulUser/starkiller/README.md

 * Need to add simultaneous PSF fitting for close sources.
 * If stars are very long streaks that are not contained on the detector the WCS matching and PSF fitting may struggle.
 * Need to add in a method for inputting custom source catalogues.
+* Spectral fits aren't perfect, but currently do a good enough job.